nizos/nizos.github.io/src/posts/supply-chain-security-risks-even-for-static-sites/index.md

 Content-Security-Policy: script-src 'self' https://cdn.com; require-sri-for script style;
 ```

-This rule ensures that only trusted scripts and styles are executed, while Subresource Integrity are enforced.
+This rule ensures that only trusted scripts and styles are executed, enforcing Subresource Integrity at the same time.

 ## Common Threats and How CSP Helps